garthtarr/visR/labs/02/index.md

 ```

 - Alternatively you can run the app by opening either the `server.R` or the `ui.R` files in RStudio and then clicking the `Run App` button in the top right of the code editor window.
-- Explore the app to get a feel for the sorts of things you can do with shiny.
+- Explore the app to get a feel for the sorts of things you can do with Shiny.
 - Check out Shila's twitter account <a href="https://twitter.com/shazanfar"><i class="fa fa-twitter"></i></a>

 ### Common issues